10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: sylv1rob1 / Shutterstock.com

 With its average of 28 miles to the gallon on the highway, those with long daily commutes can enjoy a respectable fuel economy from this classic.
-Its 1.8-liter engine gives you 133 horsepower and 114 lb-ft of torque, which is enough get-up-and-go power for the average driver.
+Its 1.8-liter engine gives you 133 horsepower and 114 lb-ft of torque, enough get-up-and-go power for the average driver.

 Alfa Romeo 164